dneise/try_traitlets_for_ctapipe/README.md

 # try_traitlets_for_ctapipe

-Here I try to understand how traitlets works
+Here I try to understand how traitlets works.

-You can follow my "steps" by checking out each "step_xxx" tag.
+If you want to follow the course of my thoughts below, I recoment, to checkout this repo into a throwaway folder and keep the browser open, to follow the README, e.g. like this:

+    mkdir foo
+    git clone git@github.com:dneise/try_traitlets_for_ctapipe.git
+    cd foo

+    git checkout step_1
+    ...

 # step 1